-The PARS OPEB Trust (Trust) contains assets of 250 member agencies as of June 30, 2021.
+The PARS OPEB Trust (Trust) contains assets of 164 member agencies as of June 30, 2022.
 The Trust invests in various investment securities including U.S. Treasury Obligations, U.S. Government Agency Issues, Corporate Debt Issues, Foreign Debt Issues, Municipal Debt Issues, Money Market Mutual Funds, Equity Mutual Funds, Fixed Income Mutual Funds, Domestic Common Stocks, and Foreign Stocks.

 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
 The Trust manages exposure to interest rate risk by purchasing a combination of shorter term and longer-term investments and by timing cash flows from maturities so that a portion of the portfolio is maturing over time as necessary to provide the cash flows and liquidity needed for operations.
-Investments in the Trust mature as of June 30, 2021, as follows: 1% in one year or less, 5% in two to five years, 8% in five to ten years, 9% in more than 10 years.
+Investments in the Trust mature as of June 30, 2022, as follows: 1% in one year or less, 5% in two to five years, 8% in five to ten years, 9% in more than 10 years.

 Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The Trust investments are rated by Standard and Poor's or Moody's as of June 30, 2022, as follows: 3% are rated AAA; 1% are AA+, AA, or AA-; 4% are A+, A, A-; 5% are BBB+, BBB, or BBB-; 5% are exempt from ratings, and 82% are not rated.
+The Trust investments are rated by Standard and Poor's or Moody's as of June 30, 2022, as follows: 6% are rated AAA; 1% are AA; 1% are A; 4% are BBB; 4% are exempt from ratings, and 90% are not rated.

 Concentration of credit risk is the heightened risk of potential loss when investments are concentrated in one issuer.
-At June 30, 2021, the Trust had no investments concentrated in one issuer (other than mutual funds, U.S. treasury obligations, and corporate debt securities) that exceeded 5% of the Trust's investments.
+At June 30, 2022, the Trust had no investments concentrated in one issuer (other than mutual funds, U.S. Treasury obligations, and corporate debt securities) that exceeded 5% of the Trust's investments.

-All of the Trust's cash deposits as of June 30, 2021 of \$15,295,958, which includes the balances of all 250 member agencies, are federally insured for up to \$250,000 by the Federal Deposit Insurance Corporation.
+All of the Trust's cash deposits as of June 30, 2022 of \$71,308,658, which includes the balances of all 164 member agencies, are federally insured for up to \$250,000 by the Federal Deposit Insurance Corporation.
 Deposits in excess of the federally insured amount are subject to custodial credit risk, which is the risk that, in the event of the failure of a depository financial institution, the Trust will not be able to recover its deposits.